Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 aGroup->AddPrimitiveArray (aLines);
 ~~~~

+@subsection upgrade_740_prsupdate Presentation invalidation

+Historically AIS_InteractiveObject provided two independent mechanisms invalidating presentation (asking presentation manager to recompute specific display mode or all modes):

+1. *AIS_InteractiveObject::SetToUpdate()*, marking existing presentation for update.
+   This is main invalidation API, which is expected to be followed by *AIS_InteractiveContext::Update()* call.
+2. *AIS_InteractiveObject::myToRecomputeModes* + *myRecomputeEveryPrs*.
+   This is auxiliary invalidation API, used internally by AIS_InteractiveContext::SetColor()/UnsetColor() and similar modification methods.

+The latter one has been removed to avoid confusion and unexpected behavior.
+In addition, two methods *AIS_InteractiveObject::Update()* have been deprecated in favor of new *AIS_InteractiveObject::UpdatePresentations()* recomputing only invalidated presentations.

+Custom presentations implementing interface methods *AIS_InteractiveObject::SetColor()* and others should be revised to use *AIS_InteractiveObject::SetToUpdate()*
+or updating presentation without recomputation (see *AIS_InteractiveObject::SynchronizeAspects()* and *AIS_InteractiveObject::replaceAspects()*).

 @subsection upgrade_740_interiorstyles Interior styles

 * *Aspect_IS_HOLLOW* is now an alias to *Aspect_IS_EMPTY* and does not implicitly enables drawing mesh edges anymore.